- College Leadership

 During this transition, access to several areas of the Littleton Campus may be limited, including the ACC Fitness Center, disc golf course, and selected parking lots and entrances/exits at the Annex building.
 ACC is continuously working to develop solutions that will help minimize the impact of this remodel on students, employees and community members who utilize our facilities.
 We apologize for any inconvenience caused by this project.
 Thank you for your understanding throughout the renovation process as we move forward with providing innovative and responsive educational opportunities for our students and the communities we serve.
 The women's locker room of the Fitness Center may be affected by a temporary exiting path during construction.

-Areas anticipated to be affected starting May 13, 2023 - All work is subject to change.
+Areas under renovation starting May 15, 2023 - All work is subject to change.

-The Colorado Gallery of the Arts will be closed.
-Mail & Print Services and Concurrent Enrollment will be relocated.
+The Colorado Gallery of the Arts will be closed Summer 23.
+Mail & Print Services will be relocated to M1030 for Mail Services.
+Printing services will be limited.
+Concurrent Enrollment will be remote.

-Areas anticipated to be affected Winter Break 2023
+Areas anticipated to be under renovation starting Winter Break 2023

 Capital Construction Funds